About this listing

 Just 10-15 minutes cheap taxi ride from DXB airport, this clean and comfortable self-contained space for 1 gives guests convenience, privacy and flexibility.
 Guests have their own front door and key as it is separate from our family home.

 It is a small yet bright and cheerful room, and it's well equipped with everything you need to be safe and comfortable.
 There is a compact ensuite wet room (a fully-tiled room which acts as the shower enclosure), adjustable air conditioning, tea/coffee making facilities and plenty of tourist information and guide books.
 You'll enjoy resting here after your long flight, making us a convenient transit stop.

 Location & Getting Around

 Due to our suburban location, guests need to be happy to use public transport or taxis to explore Dubai.
-Guests easily find their way around Dubai's simple metro system, which is ultra modern, reliable and user-friendly.
+Guests easily find their way around Dubai's simple metro system, which is modern, reliable and user-friendly.
 Reach the nearest metro station (Rashidiya) via a fast and pleasant bus journey from our house.
 I loan guests a travel card for use during their stay, for convenience.
 The Uber app is popular in Dubai and offers good value convenience.
 These cars use GPS technology to find their way (unlike standard taxis) and journeys are billed to your credit card.

 Our villa is located in a residential area in the suburb of Mirdif, typical of the region.
 You won't find it buzzing with nightclubs and 5 star hotels.
 We have convenient essentials on our doorstep including a selection of local takeaways, groceries, bakery, pharmacy, dry cleaners, numerous salons, a park with walking track and outdoor gym, and a bank/ATM.
 It's a straight 10-15 minute walk to reach Mirdif City Centre, an upmarket shopping mall containing over 430 stores, salons, restaurants, cafes, currency exchange bureau, Carrefour hypermarket and a cinema with 3D and 4D screens.
 Buses link the mall with the metro, too.
 This location suits guests seeking 'typical' everyday life rather than high-rise glamour.